 For its 2022 benchmarking and comparative compensation analysis, the Committee again retained the services of Pearl Meyer.
 The Committee has used the services of Pearl Meyer since 2010.
-The Company paid Pearl Meyer \$19,140 for services during 2022 including such benchmarking and comparative compensation analysis.
+The Company paid Pearl Meyer \$19,140 for services during 2022 including such benchmarking and comparative compensation analysis as well as other services.
 The Committee routinely assesses the independence of Pearl Meyer using criteria established by the New York Stock Exchange and has consistently determined them to be independent.